webguru103/smooch-docs/source/includes/customization/_string_customization_android.md

 </resources>
 ```

-Please note that if you want to specify new strings for the default fallback language, you must override them in `res/values/string.xml`.
+<aside>Please note that if you want to specify new strings for the default fallback language, you must override them in `res/values/string.xml`.</aside>